packetfocus/RubyOSINT/README.md

 ### Changelog
 * Added Color to the Command Line
 * Added only reporting for 200 status (302 may be enabled by uncommenting it(be prepare for a lot of output).
+* fixed the SSL invalid certs breaking to tool (alanjones)
+* pulled the target URLs from the main .rb code and added to list.txt (alanjones)